fbeltrao/dotnet-observability-sample/README.md

 ### Logging

-.NET Core provides a standard API supporting logging, as described [here](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging/).
+.NET Core provides a standard API supporting logging, as described [here](https://docs.microsoft.com/aspnet/core/fundamentals/logging/).
+Logging in .NET Core is [distributed tracing aware](https://devblogs.microsoft.com/aspnet/improvements-in-net-core-3-0-for-troubleshooting-and-monitoring-distributed-apps/) out of the box.
 There is support for 3rd party providers, allowing you to choose the logging backend of your preference.

 When deciding a logging platform, consider the following features: